pgmac/pgmac.github.io/_posts/2025-08-17-interesting-last-week.md

 <a name="alumni.cs.ucr.edu"></a>[alumni.cs.ucr.edu](http://alumni.cs.ucr.edu/~ratana/PaneRatanamahatanaMyers00.pdf) - &nbsp;

 <a name="The Critical Flaw in CVE Scoring"></a>[The Critical Flaw in CVE Scoring](https://www.darkreading.com/vulnerabilities-threats/critical-flaw-cve-scoring) - With informed decision-making, organizations can strengthen their overall resilience and maintain the agility needed to adapt to emerging threats, without sacrificing innovation or productivity.

+<a name="GitHub - google/langextract: A Python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization."></a>[GitHub - google/langextract: A Python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization.](https://github.com/google/langextract) - A Python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization. - google/langextract

+<a name="GitHub - denizsafak/abogen: Generate audiobooks from EPUBs, PDFs and text with synchronized captions."></a>[GitHub - denizsafak/abogen: Generate audiobooks from EPUBs, PDFs and text with synchronized captions.](https://github.com/denizsafak/abogen) - Generate audiobooks from EPUBs, PDFs and text with synchronized captions. - denizsafak/abogen

+<a name="Horizon at -27.46794, 153.02809"></a>[Horizon at -27.46794, 153.02809](https://sky.dlazaro.ca/) - The current sky at your approximate location, rendered as a CSS gradient.
+Refreshes every minute using the `meta http-equiv=&quot;Refresh&quot;` tag.
+Created for HTML Day 2025.

 ---